una/personal-goals/happy-moments/happy-moments.md

 10/04/2015
 ---
-I went to brunch today with my college roomates!
+I went to brunch today with my college roommates!
 It was the first time we've all been together since graduating 1.5 years ago.
 So it was pretty wonderful.
 Also, brunch :)

 10/05/2015
 ---